 It made me realize that sometimes, it’s the simplest, most unexpected gesture that can elicit emotion.
 And food is one of the greatest tools for restaurant marketers to appeal to consumers.
 It’s about driving that connection between the consumer and why they love a particular restaurant or why they should consider a restaurant to visit.

 Arnaud’s is just a restaurant at its most basic level, but it’s the old-time charm of the place, the feeling like you’re stepping back in time, the age and legacy of it, the family owners (that make you feel like family), and the exceptional food, drink and hospitality they have become synonymous for, for which people recognized Arnaud’s box in the airport.
 For those who may not have known about Arnaud’s, curiosity and imagination were the emotions that drove their interest in the mysterious, yet familiar box.

-I would imagine most of the people I encountered in the airport that day have fond memories of enjoying meals with their family on Thanksgiving Day, over laughter and lots of pie.
-Maybe next time, I’ll bring minis to pass out for all to enjoy…topped with an Arnaud’s sticker, of course.
+I would imagine most of the people I encountered in the airport that day have fond memories of enjoying meals with family on Thanksgiving Day, over laughter (and lots of pie!).
+This year, as I plan for my trip to visit family this Thanksgiving, I’ll have to add mini pies to my list of things to pack, so I can pass them out for all to enjoy…topped with an Arnaud’s sticker, of course!

 Do you have a fond food memory?
 Share your favorite foody moments by tweeting us at @DeveneyNola using the #DEVchat hashtag.